-Our work began in housing, but we’ve learned that to create stable housing, we need stable communities.
-We organize around issues of youth, older adults, education, and housing.
+Our work began with a focus on housing, but we’ve evolved to respond to the comprehensive needs inside and outside the home.
+We organize around issues of youth, resiliency, older adults, education, and housing.

 Since our founding in 2003, the root of our mission has been in the home.
 We serve and unite folks struggling with housing issues.
 Whether it’s unaffordability, property taxes, or foreclosure, we empower community members to use their collective voices to seek solutions and make change.

 In 2015, the NWSHC became the lead agency of the Belmont Cragin Quality of Life Plan (QLP).
 The mission of the QLP is to further the growth of Belmont-Cragin as a united, vibrant and diverse community.
 Over 600 community residents and stakeholders identified four issue areas that guide our work:

 Education and Youth

 Health and Older Adults